by415304229/GSatTrack/README.md

 5. **Orbit Window Settings**:
    - Adjust the orbit prediction time window (1-120 minutes) in the settings panel
    - The system will update orbit trajectories in real-time

+6. **TLE File Import**:
+   - Click the "TLE Import" button next to the "SETTING" button to open the upload panel
+   - Drag and drop TLE files to the upload area or click "Browse Files" to select local TLE files
+   - Select the target satellite group (can choose an existing group or create a new group)
+   - Select update mode: "Override" will replace existing data, "Append" will keep existing satellites and add new ones
+   - After upload, the system will automatically verify the TLE data format and display the import results
+   - Supports batch importing multiple satellites, each satellite requires 3 lines of data (name line, first line of orbit data, second line of orbit data)

 #### Building for Production